-The holiday season is officially here, and southern California is ready to celebrate.
-Families have a variety of ways to celebrate and enjoy this festive time of the year!
-There are so many fun holiday events listed here, there’s sure to be something for everyone in your family to love.
-And check for discount ticket links to many of them!!
-(This post contains affiliate links.)
+The holiday season is officially here, and Southern California is ready to celebrate.
+Families have a variety of ways to celebrate Christmas and Hanukkah in Los Angeles during this festive time of the year!
+There are so many fun Christmas and holiday events in Los Angeles listed here, there’s sure to be something for everyone in your family to love.

 MomsLA is your source for Things to do in Los Angeles With Kids